What we know about Israel’s allegations against UN staffers in Gaza | KRDO

 Funding has long been a challenge for UNRWA and the suspension of funding by key backers – however brief – raises question on how it will be able to continue to help people in Gaza amid growing fears of starvation.

-The US is the organization’s biggest donor.
-It previously cut support altogether under the presidency of Donald Trump before being restored under Joe Biden.
+The US previously cut support altogether to UNRWA under the presidency of Donald Trump before being restored under Joe Biden.

 Reporting contributed by CNN’s Mitchell McCluskey, Benjamin Brown, Heather Law, AJ Davis, Ibrahim Hazboun, Rob Iddiols, Amir Tal, Akanksha Sharma, Lauren Izso and Caitlin Hu.